geekysethi/triplet-GAN/README.md

 For pretraining the Triplet GAN we have used *Improved Techniques with GAN* for without the triplet loss function.

 For Pretraining for MNIST data use `pretrain.py --config_file configs/pretrain_gan.yml`
-Results of pretraining are shown in Figure -

 ## Training Triplet GAN